learnf5/nginx/lab07/Readme.md

-These are the files for Lab 07
+# These are the files for Lab 07

+# LPS scripting